deitch/multiwaydb/README.md

 For all API calls except `create`, an entry of "key" **must** already exist.

+For create calls, you have 2 choices for creation of the key:

+1. If `value.id` already exists, it will use it.
+In the case of a conflict, it will return an error "conflict" or a `409` for the REST API
+2. If `value.id` does not exist, it will create one.

+The algorithm for creating a new unique ID is as follows:

+    sha1.hash(new Date().toString().split("").sort(function(){return Math.round(Math.random())-0.5;}).join("")).substr(0,12)

+Which essentially takes today's date as a full ISO string, randomly jumbles the characters, SHA1 hashes them, and then takes the first 12 characters. **This is more than good enough for most non-production use**.
+Actually, it is good enough for a ot of lightweight production use too.

+For production use, you should use your own algorithms, or perhaps GUIDs.
+Either way, if you do not want to use this algorithm just override it by setting your own `id` property on the object.

 ### What is returned?

 The callback always has the signature `callback(err,res)`.
 If there are no errors, then `err` will be undefined or null.